bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/resulting_string_too_large.md

 RangeError: repeat count must be less than infinity
 ===================================================

-The JavaScript exception “repeat count must be less than infinity” occurs when the [`String.prototype.repeat()`](../global_objects/string/repeat) method is used with a `count` argument that is infinity.
+The JavaScript exception "repeat count must be less than infinity” occurs when the [`String.prototype.repeat()`](../global_objects/string/repeat) method is used with a `count` argument that is infinity.

 Message
 -------